Brotbeutel/Brotbeutel/README.md

 - Learning Java, HTML, CSS, and Python, plus a growing familiarity with C picked up through QMK and my J80-3000 builds
 - Next build: turning a G80-3000 wireless with ZMK and an nRF52840 microcontroller
 - Based near Heidelberg, Germany
-- Always happy to help if you need a keyboard built, fixed, or just want advice, feel free to reach out
+- Always happy to help if you need a keyboard built, fixed, or just want advice, feel free to reach out, also I'm able to print custom switch plates
 - Past builds are on my keyboard portfolio: [J-Keebs](https://brotbeutel.github.io/04_keyboards.html)

 ---